Noelle Middleton: Biography

 She attended Trinity College, Dublin, but left and began her career on the stage at the famous Gate Theatre in Dublin.
 In the 1950s she moved to London and began appearing in British films.
 She was also an announcer on the BBC.

 Her first film was South of Algiers in 1953.
 Other films include Carrington V.C. with David Niven and The Iron Petticoat with Katharine Hepburn and Bob Hope.
 She was nominated for a BAFTA Film Award for Best Actress in 1955 for her performance in Carrington V.C..
 She was a founding member of Irish Actors' Equity.

 She retired and returned to County Sligo to run an oyster farm at Culleenamore Bay.
-Noelle died on 30 January 2016 at Summerville Nursing Home, Strandhill, Co.
-Sligo aged 89.
+Noelle died on 30 January 2016 at Summerville Nursing Home, Strandhill, County Sligo aged 89.
+Her home sadly left the family and was sold to others after her death.
+There was a stone seat with a memorial plaque created on her death by her 2nd cousin Steven Doyle at her cottage.